maxehmookau/neo4j-ansible/README.md

 This playbook uses `upstart` to restart neo4j automatically whenever the server is restarted.

+## Testing

+Please test any changes to the playbook using serverspec.
+To run the tests, run `bundle install` and `bundle exec rake spec`.
+Check out the `spec/` folder for examples.

 ## Licence

 The Ansible playbooks are licenced under MIT as described in `LICENCE.md`. neo4j is licenced under GPLv3 as described in [its README](https://github.com/neo4j/neo4j#licensing).